 Lucha Libre Mexico City – Tips!

-To make your experience as much fun as possible, here are a few tips:
+To make your Mexico City Lucha Libre experience as much fun as possible, here are a few tips:

 - Leave your camera at home.
 They are not allowed…thus the grainy cell phone pics in this post!

-- If you get seats close to the stage, be prepared to be part of the show!
+- If you get Lucha Libre Mexico City tickets close to the stage, be prepared to be part of the show!

 - If you are shy, don’t get seats too far back!

-- The show is family-friendly although there is plenty of scantily clad women and swearing in Spanish.
+- The show is family-friendly although there is plenty of scantily clad women and Spanish curse words flying around.

 - That said, chant along!